spring-projects/spring-data-geode/README.md

 # Building

-Spring GemFire uses Gradle as its building system.
+_Spring Data Geode_ uses Maven as its build system.
 To compile the project, simply type from the root folder

-    gradlew

-To generate IDE-specific files, use

-    gradlew eclipse

-or

-    gradlew idea

-depending on your editor.
+    mvn clean install

 # Contributing